Welcome to the official website for the Desert Daze Music Festival in Spences Bridge, British Columbia, Canada.

 For Spences Bridge to host such an event involves months of preparation and the support of several volunteers, local area businesses, Indian Bands and service organizations.

-Thanks again to all the fans, volunteers, artists, vendors, sponsors and the community of Spences Bridge, The Spences Bridge Community Club and Spences Bridge Improvement District for all of your support and hard-work over the past five years!
+Thanks again to all the fans, volunteers, artists, vendors, sponsors and the community of Spences Bridge, The Spences Bridge Community Club and Spences Bridge Improvement District for all of your support and hard-work over the past many successful years!

 The festival takes place at the Spences Bridge school grounds.
 The event site is clearly visible from the Trans Canada Highway.